TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/project.md

 When the game begins, a character should be randomly selected.
 The player can ask for 2 pieces of information, and then has to make a guess who was picked.

 ### Behavior
-* list: list out all the characters and their information
+* list: list out all the character's names
 * gender/age/height/hair: asks for a piece of information
 * guess <name>: guess a character
 * help: displays all commands